 1.4A Describe how the SPIL objectives are consistent with and further the purpose of chapter 1 of title VII of the Act as stated in section 701 of the Act and 34 CFR 364.2.

-The objectives of the SPIL are consistent with, and further the purpose and intent of the authorizing statute because they continue to promote the independent living philosophy by making concrete efforts to partner with critical entities that have responsibility over transportation, advocacy and policy; health care policy and efforts to increase the number and quality of the available services, as well as efforts to improve the transition from school to indepdent living, and post secondary opportunities.
+The objectives of the SPIL are consistent with, and further the purpose and intent of the authorizing statute because they continue to promote the independent living philosophy by making concrete efforts to partner with critical entities that have responsibility over transportation, advocacy and policy; health care policy and efforts to increase the number and quality of the available services, as well as efforts to improve the transition from school to independent living, and post-secondary opportunities.

 1.4B Describe how, in developing the SPIL objectives, the DSU and the SILC considered and incorporated, where appropriate, the priorities and objectives established by centers for independent living under section 725(c)(4) of the Act.

 The objectives were developed during the course of several meetings with the IL Center.
 Utilizing the input of the Center the DSE and SILC agreed on the objectives, which closely mirror the priorities of the IL Center.
 As in the past, the wide-spread knowledge of issues such as transportation and health care was freely shard with the DSE and SILC.
 GSIL has a long-history in working in the field of transportation advocacy.
 GSIL is a member of the Governor's Transportation Task Force, and is currently assisting in the creation of a transportation advocacy group which will focus solely on the major disparities in the access to public transportation statewide.
-The DSE and IL Center have worked with the Department of Health an Human Services as stakeholders in the development of the health care initiatives being developed by that agency.
+The DSE and IL Center have worked with the Department of Health and Human Services as stakeholders in the development of the health care initiatives being developed by that agency.
 The objectives identified regarding Health Care will provide a link to increased information about access to Health Care through the Care Management System and its implementation.

 1.5 Cooperation, Coordination, and Working Relationships Among Various Entities